The Crucible Quotes

 Use these Crucible quotes for class discussion, for a better understanding of the play, or for writing a literary analysis.

-Feel free to comment on these important quotes from The Crucible by clicking on "comments" above.
+Feel free to comment on these important The Crucible quotes and give your own interpretations and analysis.

 This post is part of the series: The Crucible Study Guide

 If you’re a witch you probably don’t want to read this study guide.
 You’ll be hanged soon.